lf-edge/ekuiper/docs/en_US/extension/external_func.md

        other.json
        ...
    ```
-   Note: After Kuiper is started, it **cannot** automatically load the system by modifying the configuration file.
+   Note: After eKuiper is started, it **cannot** automatically load the system by modifying the configuration file.
 If you need to update dynamically, please use the REST service.

 For dynamic registration and management of services, please refer to [External Service Management API](../restapi/services.md).